-Approaching from the sea, you witness traces of history in the fragments of carved stone and columns in 14th-century sandstone, double lancet windows that hint of a renaissance style, and other decorations adorning the crumbling portals of palaces once belonging to ruling families and princes.
+Approaching from the sea, you witness traces of history in the fragments of carved stone and columns in 14th-century sandstone.
+Double lancet windows hint at a renaissance style, and other decorations adorn the crumbling portals of palaces once belonging to ruling families and princes.

 Anime maledette bruciano…